 A First Class Honours graduate of the Royal Academy of Dance.

-I have graduated with First Class Honours from the Royal Academy of Dance’s BA (Hons) Dance Education programme.
-This varied programme not only equips graduates with the anatomical, musical and pedagogical knowledge and understanding to teach dance but also engages with philosophical, professional and practical issues in the fields of dance and dance education.
+I graduated from the Royal Academy of Dance with First Class Honours in Dance Education.
+The varied BA (Hons) Dance Education programme not only equips graduates with the anatomical, musical and pedagogical knowledge and understanding to teach dance, but also engages with philosophical, professional and practical issues in the fields of dance and dance education.

-After initially acquiring a broad perspective on dance education across all contexts, I explored dance in the community, dance for older learners and dance in higher education.
-This afforded me insight into the benefits of dance participation for assorted individuals and has enhanced my teaching practice by empowering me as a reflective and empathetic professional.
+After acquiring a broad perspective on dance education across all contexts, I explored dance in the community, dance for older learners and dance in higher education.
+This afforded me insight into the wider benefits of dance participation and has enhanced my teaching practice by empowering me as a reflective and empathetic professional.
 Furthermore, examining these topics has enriched my awareness of the irreplaceable role of the arts, and specifically dance, in lifelong education.

 In other modules, I focused on ballet.
-This enabled me to delve into the relationship between music and mime, refining my appreciation of Romantic Era ballets and facilitating new ways to use the music as an educational resource in the studio.
-Concentrating on ballet also made the most of my expertise as a journalist and dance writer by allowing me to discuss familiar ballet companies in relation to relevant historical, political, economic, artistic and educational circumstances.
+This enabled me to delve into the relationship between music and mime, refining my appreciation of Romantic era ballets and facilitating new ways to use the music as an educational resource in the studio.
+Concentrating on ballet also made the most of my expertise by allowing me to discuss familiar ballet companies in relation to relevant historical, political, economic, artistic and educational circumstances.

-Completing my dissertation, titled Meet Me at the Barre: Community in the Ballet Class, combined my skills as a researcher, interviewer, writer and academic with my passion as a dance student and dance teacher.
+Completing my dissertation, titled Meet Me at the Barre: Community in the Ballet Class, combined my skills as a researcher, interviewer and writer with my passion as a dancer and teacher.
 Inspired by my own experience of ballet classes, I investigated the role of the ballet teacher in making the most of the sense of community that the ballet class can provide.

-I was awarded an academic scholarship bursary by the Faculty of Education in 2016 and was one of just fifteen students to successfully graduate from the BA (Hons) Dance Education programme in 2017.
-Studying Dance Education with the Royal Academy of Dance has certainly reaffirmed to me just how much zeal I personally have for learning, perfecting, performing and watching dance.
+I was awarded a scholarship by the Faculty of Education in 2016 and was one of just fifteen students to graduate from the BA (Hons) Dance Education programme in 2017.
+Studying Dance Education with the Royal Academy of Dance has certainly reaffirmed to me just how much zeal I have for learning, improving, performing and watching dance.
 Without a doubt, sharing dance with others through both my writing and teaching is something I take great pride in and feel privileged to do.

-Teaching itself is very much an art.
-No one approach will necessarily work for every learner and individuals differ when it comes to their reasons to dance.
-My teaching ethos is therefore based on an ambition to help everyone in my dance classes to recognise their own strengths and progress positively.
+Teaching is an art.
+A tried-and-tested approach will not necessarily work for every learner and people participate in dance classes for all sorts of reasons.
+My teaching ethos is therefore based on an ambition to help everyone in my classes to recognise their own strengths and progress positively.

 The Royal Academy of Dance often uses the tagline “Learn.
 Teach.
-Dance” in its marketing materials and I think that this will remain as one of my mottos.
-I will certainly continue to seek out knowledge, share ideas and seize every chance to dance as I am happiest when discovering new things, writing and working in a dance studio.
-Now possessing a comprehensive knowledge of dance and dance education, in addition to experience teaching individuals of all ages, I aspire to inspire the dance students and dance audiences of the future!
+Dance.” in its marketing materials and I think this is an excellent motto to live by.
+I will continue to seek knowledge, share ideas and seize every chance to dance.
+Now possessing a comprehensive knowledge of dance and education, in addition to experience teaching individuals of all ages, I aspire to inspire the dancers and audiences of the future!

-Programme Manager / Senior Lecturer, Royal Academy of Dance
+Programme Manager and Senior Lecturer, Royal Academy of Dance